Product Redesign: A Step-By-Step Guide

 Outdated look and feel

-One reason for product redesign is to make the UI look and feel more modern.
+One reason for product redesign is to make the user interface look and feel more modern.

 Apart from keeping your product fresh and stimulating for the existing customers, you also want to make the right impression on your new users.
 A dated look may make them think that the rest of your product isn’t very modern either.